JaeHWg/Basys_3_Group6/report.md

 Basys_logic.v
-\nContains our source code for the Boolean expression y = a AND b OR c.
+\n Contains our source code for the Boolean expression y = a AND b OR c.
 This file has 3 switches as input which represents a,b and c.
 It has a singular output y which is represented by an LED on the Basys 3.
 \nBasys_logic_tb.v
 \nContains our test bench code which calls the Basys_logic.v source code and tests the different combinations of a,b and c and the following output y.
 \nChallenges and Lesson Learnt: